 - Display a recommended content widget.
 I have a recommendations widget through Addthis.
 It’s a fantastic widget built into their FREE “layers” overlay.
 If someone follows me on any of my social media links, a “Thanks For Following!
 Recommended For You” page pops up and shows four other posts on my blog.
 A pop-up for recommended content also periodically appears on the bottom right hand side of the screen.

 With that being said, it’s important to be patient.
 I remember when I first started blogging, I expected to hit publish and have a mail box full of comments.
 Boy was I wrong!
 It takes time to build readership, so be patient with yourself.
+Do you want some tips about commenting?
+Check out my post, How to Kill the Conversation on Your Blog.

 Sometimes it’s hard to look at your blog with a discerning or critical eye.
 You may also be hesitant to enlist the assistance of friends or family to evaluate your blog.